Mick Jagger says Brexit is a ‘nightmare’ for British touring musicians

 In a new interview, Jagger, 78, opened up about struggles of Britain “isolating ourselves” through Brexit for musicians.

-“There are a lot of supply-chain problems,” he told The Sunday Times.
+“There are a lot of supply chain problems,” he told The Sunday Times.
 “A lot of shortages, a lot of problems because of Brexit.
 Brexit has not been a success for the British touring industry.”

 Jagger continued: “I’m not saying, ‘Well, we’ve got to rejoin the EU.’
 Unfortunately that’s all in the past.
 But from personal experience and talking to friends who are in other businesses, it’s not a success, it’s a nightmare.